 WOMEN AS SEXUAL ABUSERS

 Nowadays it is clear that some women do abuse children sexually.
 How many women do it is hard to tell.
 Various studies estimate that up to 20% of women could be sexually abusing children.
-But is the number real?
+At least one researcher estimated that the number is 40%.
+But are the numbers real?
 The difficulties in producing any meaningful statistics are given by the increased secrecy when women abuse children and by the different forms of abuse females resort to.
 Unlike men, who simplemindedly crave to achieve sexual penetration by the penis, women choose variety of behaviors that meet the sexual needs of women.
 When abuse by a male is detected, it is so usually because of his penile involvement.
 He may tear the victim's hymen or anus, or may make her pregnant.
 Female perpetrators normally do not produce these symptoms.
 Also the likelihood of giving a child an STD is lower in females.
 The simple reason is that they are less promiscuous than men are.

 When females abuse children, they are likely to do so in the context of loving, teaching, rewarding, nurturing, or caring.
 The physical aspects of the abuse are different, too.
 To sexually penetrate their victims, women may use edemas, small objects, or their fingers.
 The likelihood of physical damage to the child's anus or vagina is considerably reduced relative to penile penetration.
 Unlike most men, women may masturbate a boy's penis, stimulate the physiological responses of a girl's body, or force children to interact with the women's bodies in sexually pleasing ways.
 A teenage boy who is induced to have intercourse with a woman may feel that she is letting him onto her territory, that he is accepted, privileged, and that she is doing him a favor by allowing him to satisfy his sexual curiosity.
 He may believe that she has helped him become a man by teaching him about the secrets and wonders of sex.
 He may not see his experience as abusive; he may have no idea what the sexual relationship will do to him in the long run.
 Yes, women often develop relationships with their victims.
 Men predominantly want sex, but abusive women express their sexual perversion in ways that affect many areas of the victim's existence.
 Recognizing these patterns as abusive is difficult even for professionals.
 In cases of father-daughter relationships, the term emotional incest has been coined during the last 30 years and has been considered a rare occurrence relative to the usual sexual side of abuse.
 However, this form of incest is typical of abusive females, and the mental consequences for the victim can be just as severe as those produced by abusive males are.